hawtio/hawtio/app/app/site/FAQ.md

 So whether the hawtio wiki is used for documentation, to link to various hawtio and external resources, to create custom mashups or happy pages or to provide new plugin views--all the content of the wiki is audited, versioned and stored in git so it's easy to see who changed what, when and to roll back changes, etc.

+#### How to I install hawtio as web console for Apache ActiveMQ

+You can use hawtio to remote manage any ActiveMQ brokers without the need to co-install hawtio together with the ActiveMQ broker.
+However you can also install hawtio with the broker if you want.
+Dejan Bosanac [blogged how to do this](http://sensatic.net/activemq/activemq-and-hawtio.html).

 ### Problems/General Questions about using hawtio

 Questions relating to errors you get while using hawtio or other general questions: